yifeng2019uwb/healthcare-ai-microservices/docs/database-design.md

 ## 🎯 **Overview**

 ### **What This Is**
-This document defines the database schema design for the healthcare AI microservices platform, focusing on simplicity for learning while maintaining healthcare compliance requirements.
+This document defines the database schema design for the healthcare AI microservices platform, focusing on simplicity while maintaining healthcare compliance requirements.

 ### **Why This Matters**
 Database design is foundational for all services.
 A well-designed schema ensures data integrity, performance, and compliance with healthcare regulations like HIPAA.